EU reaches deal on sweeping securities reform

 HFT was blamed for exacerbating a plunge in shares on Wall Street in May 2010, known as the "flash crash."
 A U.S. report last month noted HFT posed potential financial stability risks that meant closer monitoring may be warranted.

-"The new rules agreed today are undoubtedly a step forward for transparency and curbing damaging practices in investment markets such as HFT," said Sven Giegold, a German Green Party lawmaker.
+"The new rules agreed today are undoubtedly a step forward for transparency and curbing damaging practises in investment markets such as HFT," said Sven Giegold, a German Green Party lawmaker.

-The updated EU law will also usher in a new breed of trading platform, known as an organized trading facility or OTF, for trading bonds and contracts from the $640 trillion over-the-counter (OTC) derivatives market to improve transparency and record keeping.
+The updated EU law will also usher in a new breed of trading platform, known as an organised trading facility or OTF, for trading bonds and contracts from the $640 trillion (389.29 trillion pounds) over-the-counter (OTC) derivatives market to improve transparency and record keeping.

 HARD TO SPOT